 Helping your team and individuals hit their goals

 Setting high-level goals and breaking them down into manageable chunks works.
 But it isn’t enough.
 You and your team have to follow through.
-At every stage, you need to think not just of the business objectives, but of what your team can achieve and how to keep them on track to their, and your, goal.
+At every stage, you need to think not just of the business objectives, but of what your team can achieve and how to keep them on track.

 Choose achievable goals